Radiative Transfer: Asymptotic Solutions of the Kinetic Equation of Radiation Propagation, $n$th Order Asymptotic Approximation and Improved Boundary Conditions: Improved boundary conditions

-So, at the outer boundary of the substance with vacuum in the asymptotic approximation of $n$-th order and in the spectral diffusion approximation with increased to $n$-order precision (see suggestion 2 in the conclusion below), it is proposed to use following expressions for normal components of the spectral radiant energy flux as boundary conditions, cf. with equations \eqref{EQ__47_} and \eqref{EQ__51_}:
+At the outer boundary of the substance with vacuum in the asymptotic approximation of the $n$th order and in the spectral diffusion approximation with increased to the $n$th order precision (see suggestion 2 in the Conclusions below), it is proposed to use following expressions for normal components of the spectral radiant energy flux as boundary conditions, cf. the equations \eqref{Sm_nu} and \eqref{Sp_nu}:

-the summands in the right parts of equations \eqref{EQ__53_}, \eqref{EQ__54_} are calculated at the substance boundary at points $z=-0$ and $z=+0$, respectively.
+all summands in the right parts of the equations \eqref{tildaSm_nu}, \eqref{tildaSp_nu} are calculated at the substance boundary at points $z=-0$ and $z=+0$, respectively.

-The projection of the total spectral radiant energy flux onto the normal to the boundary of two substances is equal to the algebraic sum of $\tilde{S}_{\nu }^{-} $ and $\tilde{S}_{\nu }^{+} $ flux projections:
+The projection of the spectral radiant energy flux on the normal to the boundary of two substances is equal to the algebraic sum of $\tilde{S}_{\nu }^{-} $ and $\tilde{S}_{\nu }^{+} $ flux projections:

-It is proposed to use expression \eqref{EQ__55_} at the inner boundaries in the asymptotic approximation of $n$-th order and in the spectral diffusion approximation with increased to $n$-order precision.
-If to equate $U_{\nu {\rm P}}^{-} =U_{\nu {\rm P}}^{+} $ and partial time derivatives in \eqref{EQ__55_}, then the opportunity to correctly calculate radiation propagation in problems with initial data discontinuity will be lost.
+It is proposed to use expression \eqref{Sb_nu} at the inner boundaries in the asymptotic approximation of the $n$th order and in the spectral diffusion approximation with the precision increased to the $n$th order.
+If one equate $U_{\nu \text{P}}^{-} =U_{\nu \text{P}}^{+} $ and partial time derivatives in the equation \eqref{Sb_nu}, the ability to correctly calculate radiation propagation in problems with initial data discontinuity will be lost.